pcm32/metabolomics-workflows-course/README.md

 # Metabolomics Workflows course - PhenoMeNal module

+Variations of this material have been used for:
-This is the material used for the 4th day of the [EMBL-EBI Metabolomics Workflows Course 2017](https://www.ebi.ac.uk/training/events/2017/metabolomics-workflows), held on November 2017 at EMBL-EBI.
+- 4th day of the [EMBL-EBI Metabolomics Workflows Course 2017](https://www.ebi.ac.uk/training/events/2017/metabolomics-workflows), held on November 2017 at EMBL-EBI.
+- EMBO Metabolomics Course 2018, at EMBL-EBI.
+- denbi Metabolomics Winter School, at Leucorea Wittenberg, Germany.

 ## Introduction to PhenoMeNal